cvqluu/dropclass_speaker/README.md

-# DropClass and DropAdapt: Dropping Training Classes for Deep Speaker Representation Learning
+# DropClass and DropAdapt: Dropping classes for deep speaker representation learning

 This repository presents the code for the paper submitted to Speaker Odyssey 2020: